21-Year Term Life Insurance

 Conversion Options for Term Policies

 A valuable feature of many level-term policies is the ability to convert to a permanent policy with the same insurer—often without a new medical exam—during a specified window.
-Conversion preserves insurability if your health changes and you still need coverage after your 21-year term.
+Conversion can preserve insurability if your health changes and you still want coverage after your 21-year term, or if your needs evolve and permanent coverage becomes a better fit.

 Other Paths When Your 21-Year Term Ends

 At the end of the policy’s term, typical options include letting coverage expire, renewing on an annual basis at higher attained-age rates (if offered), or converting to a permanent plan if the conversion window is still open.
-Renewals are usually more expensive, so many buyers plan ahead and evaluate replacement or conversion well before the final year.
+Renewals are usually much more expensive because they are priced for older ages and shorter-term mortality risk.
+That’s why many buyers plan ahead and evaluate replacement or conversion well before the final year.

 Case Example: 21-Year Term Planning

 A 39-year-old homeowner wanted coverage to match a long loan payoff schedule plus a few additional years of income protection.
-A 21-year term matched the timeline closely, giving strong death benefit protection with predictable premiums that fit the budget.
-Comparing 20 and 25-year options helped confirm that this slightly extended duration offered the best balance between cost and coverage.
+A 21-year term matched the timeline closely, providing strong death benefit protection with predictable premiums that fit the budget.
+Comparing nearby options helped confirm that this slightly extended duration offered the best balance between cost and coverage for the household’s real timeline.

 Why Work With Diversified Insurance Brokers?